A decoupled, stable, and second-order integrator for the Landau--Lifshitz--Gilbert equation with magnetoelastic effects: Acknowledgements

 \section{Acknowledgements}

-MR is a member of the `Gruppo Nazionale per il Calcolo Scientifico (GNCS)' of the Italian `Istituto Nazionale di Alta Matematica (INdAM)' and was partially supported by GNCS (research project GNCS 2024 on \emph{Advanced numerical methods for nonlinear problems in materials science} -- CUP E53C23001670001).

-The support of the Royal Society (grant IES{\textbackslash}R2{\textbackslash}222118) and the CSF project 23-04766S is gratefully acknowledged.
+MR is a member of the `Gruppo Nazionale per il Calcolo Scientifico (GNCS)' of the Italian `Istituto Nazionale di Alta Matematica (INdAM)', and was partially supported by GNCS (research project GNCS 2024 on \emph{Advanced numerical methods for nonlinear problems in materials science} -- CUP E53C23001670001) and by the European Union - NextGenerationEU under the National Recovery and Resilience Plan (PNRR) - Mission 4 Education and research - Component 2 From research to business - Investment 1.1 Notice Prin 2022 - DD N. 104 of 2/2/2022, entitled \emph{Low-rank Structures and Numerical Methods in Matrix and Tensor Computations and their Application}, code 20227PCCKZ -- CUP J53D23003620006.
+This work has also been partially supported by the Royal Society (grant IES{\textbackslash}R2{\textbackslash}222118), by the Czech Science Foundation (grant GA23-04766S), and by the European Cooperation in Science and Technology (COST Action POLYTOPO -- CA23134).